 The UK's national HPV immunisation programme was introduced into schools in 2008.
-The vaccine is free for all girls aged 12–17 (up until their 18th birthday) but only girls aged 12–13 will be routinely offered the vaccine.
-Girls are normally offered the vaccine in school but it is also possible to obtain the vaccines via a local GP surgery.
+The vaccine is free for all girls aged 11–17 in Scotland and 12–17 in the rest of the UK (up until their 18th birthday), but only girls aged 11–13 in Scotland and 12–13 in the rest of the UK will be routinely offered the vaccine.
+Girls are normally offered the vaccine in school, but it is also possible to obtain the vaccines via a local GP surgery.
 If you are under 18 and have not been offered the vaccine please contact your GP for further advice.

-The NHS immunisation programme used Cervarix for the first four years of the programme but from autumn 2012 this was changed to Gardasil.
-The vaccines are over 98% effective in preventing cervical abnormalities associated with HPV 16 and 18 in women who have all three doses and in those who have not yet been infected with HPV .
-However, efficacy is decreased if the vaccinated woman has already contracted the virus.
-Boys are currently not included in the NHS vaccination scheme.
+The NHS immunisation programme used Cervarix for the first four years of the programme, but from September 2012 this was changed to Gardasil.
+The vaccines are over 98% effective in preventing cervical abnormalities associated with HPV 16 and 18 in women who have both (or all three) doses and in those who have not yet been infected with HPV .
+However, while the vaccine can prevent against reinfection and contracting a different types of HPV, it has no effect on existing infections.

 If you are not eligible for the free vaccine you can pay for it privately.
 Some local chemists are also offering the vaccine.
 Check with your pharmacist to see if the vaccine is available near you.